cakephp/docs/en/controllers.rst

             }
         }

-The view files for these actions would be ``src/Template/Recipes/view.ctp``, ``src/Template/Recipes/share.ctp``, and ``src/Template/Recipes/search.ctp``.
+The template files for these actions would be ``src/Template/Recipes/view.ctp``, ``src/Template/Recipes/share.ctp``, and ``src/Template/Recipes/search.ctp``.
 The conventional view file name is the lowercased and underscored version of the action name.